quattor/quattor.github.com/_aquilon/00-install.md

 aq status
 ```

-To upgrade Aquilon protocos and Aquilon itself, use Git to
+To upgrade Aquilon protocols and Aquilon itself, use Git to
 get the last version of each one, executing the following command in the directory containing the
 protocols sources and in `/opt/aquilon`: